Rye whiskey: everything you need to know the great American distillate

 Heads and tails: how much does the distiller have to cut?

-The dilemma is always that of what to choose, how much to put in the distillate.
-Heads and tails are discarded, but there is no right moment always the same, it all depends on the heat and the distillation process.
-Let us remember that fire heats a boiler from which fumes rise, there are no tutorials or light signals.
 It is the master distiller who chooses what to keep and what to discard in the heads and tails, even if it is true that the waste is added to the new distillation to come.
-They are waste substances, heavy, unpleasant, or too pungent, such as acetone, methanol, but there are also essential esters for the scents of whiskey.
+They are waste substances that are heavy, unpleasant, or too pungent, such as acetone and methanol, but there are also essential esters for the scents of whiskey.

-But let’s go on, the vapors of the second distillation rise in a coil, which is cooled with water, and so they turn back into liquid, our beloved rye brandy!
+But let’s go on.
+The vapors of the second distillation rise in a coil, which is cooled with water, and so they turn back into liquid, our beloved rye brandy!

 What does Rye whiskey taste like?